 11 July 2020

 The action-packed invasion of Hilt Island.
-Chapter 1 of my novel Edrassan Conflict.
+An extract from my novel Skylit (work in progress).

 Three Miles East of Carlin Town, Hilt Island

 The Edrassan longboats approached the beach in the dark.
 Lieutenant Pike peered over the bow of the lead boat, trying to catch his first glimpse of surf in the darkness.
 He turned to Drew and asked, “How far is the beach?”

 Drew peered forward and replied, “About 200 feet away”.
 Drew’s excellent night vision came from his half-elf mother.